sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 Immediately you sat on the thin mattress once you reached it, giving your aching lower half a break.
 You were panting, if only because for part of the process of getting to and from the door you had been holding your breath.
 (That was a you thing, annoyingly.)
 You were starting to understand how your new legs worked...
 Starting to.

+As you started to settle again, you became aware of a humming gradually increasing in volume.
+After some racking your brain about it, you placed the sound of doors sliding open, and realised an elevator had arrived.

-As you started to settle again, you became aware of the sound of footsteps - someone padding down the corridor outside the door toward you, gentle thumps with a clicking noise to it.
+Then there was the sound of footsteps - someone padding down the corridor outside the door toward you, gentle thumps with a clicking noise to it.
 Ah, people *do* exist here.
 Perhaps Jevil, through whatever soul connection you two had, had noticed you had awoken.

 Their shadow appeared in the doorway shortly before the person it belonged to.